-Through community development, advocacy and intensive supports, Bissell Centre’s Fetal Alcohol Spectrum of Services (FASS) program enhances the community’s capacity for prevention and awareness through education, and supports for the well-being of individuals, families affected by Fetal Alcohol Spectrum Disorder (FASD) and their caregivers.
+Through community development, advocacy and intensive supports, Bissell Centre’s Fetal Alcohol Spectrum of Services (FASS) program enhances the community’s capacity for prevention and awareness through education, and supports for the well-being of individuals, families affected by Fetal Alcohol Spectrum Disorder and their caregivers.

 “I’m not so scared anymore, I don’t feel like I have to go through everything alone.”

 Fetal Alcohol Spectrum Disorder (FASD) is an umbrella term used to describe the range of disabilities caused by prenatal exposure to alcohol.
 FASD is a lifelong condition with no cure.
 In Canada, prenatal exposure to alcohol is a leading cause of preventable brain damage and birth defects.
 Children and adults with FASD may have a range of symptoms, including difficulty controlling behaviour and understanding consequences.
 Approximately nine out of every 1,000 children born in Canada are affected by FASD or roughly 1% of the population.

 The Parent Child Advocacy Program (PCAP) offers mentorship to women who are at high risk of giving birth to a child with FASD.
 This includes women who are pregnant or have recently given birth, who are susceptible to or have used drugs and/or alcohol during the pregnancy.
 PCAP advocates work with women for three years.

 The PCAP Partner Program provides support for those who have a major role in the PCAP Participant’s life.
 This is a resource that can be utilized by those individuals who are supporting a mother enrolled in the PCAP or FASD Adult program.
 The program isn’t limited to the partner or biological parent and can include a family member or friend in need of resources to support the mother.